The village is named after Giant Armadillo Hill. It is a Wapichan community with a few remaining families of the Taruma people.

 - Cottage Industry

-Marororaa Naawa village is a member of SRDC and all environmental issues will be dealt with jointly according to our territorial management plan and environmental monitoring system that the SRDC has embarked on.
-The village will work along with KMCRG to deal with Protected Areas and Tourism wile also following on our long standing land claim.
+Marorora nawa village is a member of SRDC and all environmental issues will be dealt with jointly according to our territorial management plan and Environmental Monitoring system that the SRDC has embarked on.
+Also the village will work along with KMCRG to deal with Protected Areas and Tourism.